 The average cost of hip replacement surgery varies dramatically, but estimates often range in the $20,000 to $40,000 range.
 Bupa, for example, calculated an average surgery cost of $31,820.

-The MBS fee for hip replacement as at November 2018 is $1,317.80.
-Individual costs do differ and the below chart shows the different benefit amounts paid by insurers on average for a hip replacement doctor's fee.
+The Medicare Benefits Scheme fee for hip replacement as of May 2021 is $1,359.00.
+Individual costs do differ, however.
+The below chart shows the different benefit amounts paid by insurers on average for a hip replacement doctor's fee.

 - Ahm: $2,000.75

 - Nib: $2,024.25

 - AHSA: $2,235.30

 There are a number of things you can do to work out your own estimate: